HEAT PUMP

 Fridge analogy

 We all have a fridge at home.
-If you want it to work, it's best to leave the door closed.
-The reason is simple, and we're all intuitively aware of it.
-It's because we need to limit the size of the volume to be cooled.
-You only want to cool the food in the fridge.
+If you want it to work, it's better to leave the door closed.
+The reason is simple and we are all intuitively aware of it.
+It's because we have to limit the size of the volume to be cooled.
+We only want to cool the food that is in the fridge.

 But what happens if you open the fridge door?
-It's obvious that the food will heat up in contact with the ambient air.
-The fridge is still running because it doesn't know the door is open.
-Consequently, without knowing it, it's trying to cool a volume far too large for its small compressor - it's trying to cool the whole room.
+It is obvious that the food will warm up in contact with the ambient air.
+The fridge is still working because it doesn't know that the door is open.
+Therefore, without knowing it, it tries to cool a volume much too big for its small compressor, it tries to cool the whole room.

-As a result, his little compressor keeps on working.
+The result is that his little compressor is always working.
 It looks at the set point it has to reach, and until it gets there, it keeps going.
-And the condenser at the back of your fridge is working at full capacity.
-It condenses, it condenses, so it heats up, because condensation is a reaction that releases heat (exothermic).
+And the condenser in the back of your fridge is working at full capacity.
+It condenses, it condenses, so it heats up because condensation is a reaction that releases heat (exothermic).

-Your fridge has become a heater: it has in front of it the volume of the room to be cooled as long as its door is open.
-For it, this is virtually infinite and impossible to cool.
+Your fridge has become a heater: it has in front of it the volume of the room to be cooled when its door is open.
+For him it is almost infinite and impossible to cool.
 So it runs in a loop and heats by condensation.

 The same principle applies to heating your home with a heat pump.
-Except that you don't "open the door" to the volume of the room, but to the entire outside environment, the garden...the planet, in fact.
-So you have an "infinite" source to cool.
-As a result, it's possible to heat the house by condensing the water from the domestic network at the condenser: the refrigerant redistributes the calories taken from the outside air.
+Except that you don't "open the door" on the volume of the room, but on the whole outside environment, the garden..the planet.
+So we have an "infinite" source to cool.
+As a result, it is possible to heat the house by condensation at the level of the condenser on the water of the domestic network: the refrigerant redistributes the calories taken from the outside air.

 Counter-intuitive to take calories from cold air

-It may seem counter-intuitive to heat a room using energy from the outside air, when it's freezing cold outside in winter (-10 / -15°C).
-And it's precisely in winter that it needs to heat the most.
+It may seem counter-intuitive to heat a room by using the energy of the outside air, when it is very cold outside in winter (-10 / -15°C).
+And that it is precisely in winter that it must heat the most.

-But it's important to remember that whatever the air temperature, it still contains calories that can be pumped out.
-Of course, the colder and drier it is, the fewer calories it contains, which is why heat pumps work a little less well in winter.
-In other words, they consume more electricity to provide the same amount of heating.
+But you should know that whatever the temperature of the air, it still contains calories that can be pumped out.
+Of course, the colder and drier it is, the less calories it contains, which is why heat pumps work a little less well in winter.
+That is, they consume more electricity to provide the same amount of heating.

 This fact naturally appears counter-intuitive to us because we instinctively know that heat always passes from the warmest to the coldest environment.
 You know that if you open the window in winter in the middle of the night, you will quickly shiver because all the heat in the house will have gone out the window.